CS-433/EPFL-CS433-Project1/README.md

 # Machine Learning  CS-433
 ## Class Project 1 | ML Higgs

-Welcome to the repository which contains the code for the  [Project 1](https://github.com/epfml/ML_course/tree/master/projects/project1/)  of the course of Machine Learning at the EPFL.
+Welcome to the repository!

+This repository contains the code for  [Project 1](https://github.com/sansive/EPFL-CS433-Project1)  of the course of Machine Learning at EPFL.

 The aim of this project has been to sort of recreating the process of “discovering” the Higgs particle, through the analysis of decay signature of protons collisions.